co9olguy/getting-cleaning-data-project/CodeBook.md

 - adds descriptive activity names to the data set,

-- labels the data set with descriptive variable names based on the original source data names (but cleaned up to fit R syntax and rename all appearances of the expression 'BodyBody' with 'Body')
+- labels the data set with descriptive variable names based on the original source data names (but cleaned up to fit R syntax and rename all appearances of the erroneous expression 'BodyBody' with 'Body')

 - creates the tidy data set "tidydata.txt" with the average of each variable for each (subject,activity) combination

+Thus, the observations in the tidy data set consist of the average of all 'mean' and 'std' feature values from the original data, for each subject and each activity type.

 ### Variable descriptions:

+There are 69 variables.
+The first three are:

 - SubjectLabel: number from 1-30 representing different subjects collecting experimental data
 - ActivityLabel: number from 1-6 representing different activity types